 Take the live wire first (brown or red) and place it in its holder and immediately tighten, making sure there’s no exposed copper wiring.

 Next, repeat the process with the earth, using your screwdriver to push the wires into their place where needed.

 Finally, put the neutral blue wire into its holder.
-If you need to pull the holders slightly out of the plug while fitting that’s fine.
+It’s fine if you need to pull the holders slightly out of the plug while fitting.
 Then tighten the wire in, then push everything back into place and give it an extra screw.

 Don’t forget: check for any exposed copper wiring.